THE 11TH TRIENNIAL CONFERENCE OF

 The THEME of the conference is “Operations Research and Development”.
 The research papers related to applications of operations research tools and techniques for development in many sectors but not limited to, such as, education, health, financial institutions, governance, energy, environment, water, agriculture and many more will be the highlights of the event.
 OR experts from around the world representing IFORS and other organizations will grace the event and the four-day meet will be memorable to everyone.

-The APORS 2018 conference is going to be held in the Hotel Yak & Yeti in Kathmandu.
+The APORS 2018 conference is going to be held in Kathmandu Nepal.
 Kathmandu, the capital city of Nepal, is situated in a valley which is an open air museum of famous sites, ancient temples and shrines, golden pagodas, and inspiring deities.
 It is a city of inexhaustible historic artistic and cultural interest.
 Several beautiful and interesting villages and towns surrounding the valley offer ideal destinations for mini treks.
 The dazzling Himalayan peaks are visible from several points on the mountains around the valley.